 The evening began with a short presentation, led by financial experts Preet Banerjee and Kelley Keehn.
-Their presentation covered the basics of investing, the common barriers to getting started and how to navigate investments as a whole.
+Their presentation covered the basics of investing, the common barriers to getting started and how to navigate investments as a whole as well find the best way to invest.
 They kept things interesting and easy to understand by relating investing to dating and relationships.
 You know, because it’s Valentine’s Month!
 I also loved that their presentation was targeted to a millennial audience.
 But that is not to say that the older generations cannot get involved in the investment.
 In fact, some might be concerned about the money needed to get involved in this, especially whilst having concerns about retirement.
 Fortunately, they can seek the advice of a retirement financial planner like Key to help them decide if it is right for them.

 Here’s some of my key takeaways that I wanted to share with you.
 Investing for beginners, if you will.

 Why should you invest your money?
 In hopes of a higher return.

 Investing your money can allow you to grow it over the long-term.